 I edit this website and quarterly print publication from the Nieman Foundation covering thought leadership in journalism.
-During my tenure, Nieman Reports has won, among other awards, three Mirror Awards, the Bart Richards Award for Media Criticism, two Eddie Awards, and two EPPY Awards, one for best digital magazine and one for best web redesign / relaunch.
+During my tenure, Nieman Reports has won, among other awards, three Mirror Awards, two Bart Richards Awards for Media Criticism, two Eddie Awards, and two EPPY Awards, one for best digital magazine and one for best web redesign / relaunch.

 October 10, 2019